Airam Cabrera

-Airam López Cabrera (born 21 October 1987), known simply as Airam, is a Spanish professional footballer who plays as a striker for Atlético Sanluqueño CF in the Segunda Federación.
+Airam López Cabrera (born 21 October 1987), known simply as Airam, is a Spanish professional footballer who plays as a striker for Segunda Federación club San Fernando.

-After being top scorer in the lower divisions for Tenerife B, he represented five teams in Segunda División, totalling 16 goals in 106 games.
+After being top scorer in the lower divisions for Tenerife B, he represented five teams in the Segunda División, totalling 16 goals in 106 games.
 He also played professionally in Poland, Cyprus and India, appearing in the former country's Ekstraklasa for Korona Kielce, Cracovia and Wisła Płock.

 Club career

 Tenerife

 Born in Puerto de la Cruz, Canary Islands, Airam was formed at local CD Tenerife, and made his debut on loan at CD Laguna de Tenerife before playing for his parent club's reserves.
 In 2008–09, he was Tercera División's top scorer (Canarian group) with 23 goals, bettering that total by four to be crowned the overall Pichichi of Segunda División B the following season, although his team was relegated.

 The latter season's tally included four in a 5–1 home win against RSD Alcalá on 20 September 2009, and a hat-trick of penalty kicks the following 10 January in a 4–1 rout of neighbours UD Vecindario.